IangolaAndri/Bloom-of-Memories/README.md

 ## Getting the Unsplash Lite Dataset

 1. Go to [unsplash.com/data](https://unsplash.com/data) and download the Lite dataset (~700 MB compressed)
-2. Unzip — you will get a folder called `unsplash-research-dataset-lite-latest/`
+2. Unzip
-3. Place that folder in your project directory alongside `sketch.js`
+3. Place folder in your project directory

 Your working directory should look like this: